-server <ip-addr>
+server <name> <ip-addr>

 Configures a DNS server IP address to be used as a forwarding DNS server in this namespace.
 This command may be repeated multiple times to configure multiple servers.
+The name parameter is for reference only.

 search <domain>